BobVarioa/site/site/index.md

 # About Me

 Hi, I'm Bob Varioa `bɑb vəraɪəwə`{.ipa} (it's a psuedonym).
-I'm a frontend developer that has a particular love for all things linguistic, both natural and computer languages.
+I'm a fullstack developer that has a particular love for all things linguistic, both natural and computer languages.

 This is my personal website, why not check out some of my [posts](/blog)? or some of my [projects](/projects)?<span class="cursor" aria-hidden="true">█</span>